codicoop/boilerplate_wagtail/README.md

 pre-production or production you'll use the docker image (which already runs `collectstatic` when building it) you'll only need to run it manually when testing `debug = False` locally.

+# TO DO: Different phases of developing

+## Initial phase

+- Need to recreate migrations and database constantly
+- Need to bring the frontend developer some structure to place the template.
+If the project is headless they can build up all the html without the endpoints yet.

+## Content-related phase

+In this phase we have most of the development finished and we are filling up the cms with the final content.
+Our goal is to deliver the site with the initial content preloaded and ready to open in production, not just the CMS for the editor to fill everything itself.

+At the same time, the backend developers will still need to reset the database quite a lot of times, which could lead to the frontend developer to have to fill the content manually multiple times, consuming time and generating frustration.

+To address that we need to set "checkpoints" in which there's a commitment from the backend developers to keep the database structure intact unless something extremely important requires to break it.
+Then, the frontend developer can work with this branch until the content is ready, and ask the backend devs. to create a data migration that will load all the database to that point.